sharmine-s/sql-databases/sql_bites/02_using_psql.md

 ## Introduction

+The database software (PostgreSQL) runs on our machine and manages the data we need to store.

-We interact with the database software (PostgreSQL) using a language called **SQL**.
-It's a very different language from programming languages such as Ruby, JavaScript or Python.
+We interact with it using a language called **SQL**.
+It's a very different language from Ruby, JavaScript or Python.
 It comes with different commands to query, create or modify data stored in the database.

-On a high-level, SQL allows to us to send queries to the database and ask things like:
+On a high-level, SQL allows to us to send **queries** to the database and to things like:
   * Get all the records from a table.
   * Get all the records from a table where some conditions are met (e.g `where the name is "John"`).
   * Create a new record.
   * Update or delete a record where some conditions are met.
   * And more complex things, like create new tables.

-Programs that use a database to create, read, update or delete data are often called [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) applications.
+Programs that talk to a database to create, read, update or delete data are often called [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) applications.

-### Using `psql`
+## Using `psql`

 PostgreSQL comes with a built-in REPL, `psql`, that we can use to directly type-in some SQL to interact with the database.